What I Learned From Growing Up in a Shaming Culture

 1. Pinpoint mistakes as you see them, but do it constructively.
 Read: How to Give Constructive Criticism in 6 Steps

 2. Identify good points about the person.
 Compliment him/her about it.
-(PE reader Alice told me during the Edinburgh PE readers meetup that her friendship with her best friend started when she gave him a compliment to strike a conversation in doing the Kindness Challenge tasks for Day 5 (Give a Genuine Compliment to at Least 3 People) and Day 6 (Talk to Someone You Don’t Normally Talk To).
+(PE reader Alice told me during the Edinburgh PE meetup that her friendship with her best friend started when she gave him a compliment to strike a conversation in doing the Kindness Challenge tasks for Day 5 (Give a Genuine Compliment to at Least 3 People) and Day 6 (Talk to Someone You Don’t Normally Talk To).
 How cool is that?)

 3. See the potential in him/her.
 Let him/her in on what you see, so that he/she can be aware of this hidden potential in him/her too.